 Types of residential care

-A good long-term care facility should feel comfortable and homelike.
+A good long-term care setting should feel comfortable and homelike.
 Feeling at home offers privacy and provides opportunities to meet with other residents.

-Learn about the different types of residential care to determine which one best fits the needs of the person living with dementia.
+Learn about the different types of long-term care to determine which one best fits the needs of the person living with dementia.

 Retirement housing may be appropriate for individuals in the early stage of Alzheimer's (sometimes referred to as the mild stage in a medical context) who are still able to care for themselves independently.
 This type of senior housing generally provides limited supervision and may offer opportunities for social activities, transportation and other amenities.

 Assisted living (also called board and care, adult living or supported care)